 N. Gerry House

-Dr. House earned her doctorate in education administration at the University of North Carolina, Chapel Hill, and holds a master’s degree in counseling from Southern Illinois University.
-She earned her bachelor’s degree in English education from North Carolina A&T State University and is the recipient of honorary doctor of humanities degrees from Rhodes College and Lemoyne Owen College, both in Memphis, Tennessee.
+Dr. House holds an EdD degree in education administration from the University of North Carolina at Chapel Hill, an MA degree in counseling from Southern Illinois University, and a BA degree in English education from North Carolina A&T State University.
+She is also the recipient of Honorary Doctor of Humanities degrees from Rhodes College and Lemoyne-Owen College, both in Memphis, TN.

 Alliance Connection: As the president of ISA, another Leeds-founded education organization, Dr. House works closely with Gov. Wise and the Alliance.
 In July 2015, Dr. House and ISA were featured in an Alliance webinar, Reinventing America’s High Schools: SIG-Approved Evidence-Based Whole-School Reform, giving school districts (both SIG-receiving and non–SIG-receiving) an overview of ISA’s model and insight regarding the research-based approach that can turn around persistently low-performing high schools.